telerik/kendo-react-kb/docs/how-to-retain-checkbox-selection-with-server-paging.md

 ## Description

-Retain selection of checkbox when we navigate across different page.
-In my case, my data is coming from API.
-I have configured server-side paging and sorting.
+How can I retain the selection of checkbox in the KendoReact Grid when I navigate across different pages when the data comes from API server-side paging and sorting are configured?

 ## Solution

-This requires to keep the selected items by their ids inside the state.
+Keep the selected items by their ids inside the state.

-The following example demonstrates how to achieve this.

 {% meta id:index height:760 %}
 {% embed_file grid/checkbox-selection-server-side/main.jsx preview %}